Primary service-connected condition

 Primary Secondary

-Fibromyalgia Major depressive disorder
+Fibromyalgia (fibrositis, primary fibromyalgia syndrome) Major depressive disorder

 9434